1. Home

 a Spring vignette with vintage decor and a vintage handkerchief

-I hope you found helpful ideas on how to use vintage handkerchiefs as decor!
-These old textiles are such treasures.
-Vintage hanky’s exude an old-world charm and tell stories ages old.
 By using and incorporating old handkerchiefs within your existing decor, you are infusing that charm into your home.
-Be encouraged to continue to tell the story of old things, giving them a new life.
+Be encouraged to continue to tell the story of old things, giving timeless vintage decor a new life.

 signature from The Antiqued Journey